Schatzgräber (weather station): Weather observations in the Arctic

-Weather troupe Schatzgräber
+Weather troop Schatzgräber

-To prepare members of the meteorological mission for the conditions in the deployment area, the Kriegsmarine's weather department was training candidates in a camp named Goldhöhe (Czech: Zlaté návrší) in the Krkonoše (German: Riesengebirge) mountain range in Silesia.
+To prepare members of the meteorological mission for the conditions in the deployment area, the Kriegsmarine's weather department was training candidates in a camp named Goldhöhe (Czech: Zlaté návrší) in the Giant Mountains in Silesia.
 As hardly any more alpine- or arctic-experienced personnel were available, inexperienced meteorologists were to prepare for arctic conditions in the alpine facility.
 Diverging from established practice, the mission was not named after its team leader, but after H. Schatz, who was heading training operations at Goldhöhe.
 Schatz would not join Schatzgräber station, as he was to command the Bassgeiger mission in northeast Greenland at that time.

-The meteorological station on Alexandraland
+The meteorological station on Alexandra Land

 Early in September 1943, the weather observation boat Kehdingen sailed for Alexandra Land from Kiel, via Narvik and Tromsø.
 Submarine U 387 was put on escort duty for the trip.
 Also, the U-boat's crew helped unpack supplies and equipment in the actual establishment of the station.
 Starting on November 17, Schatzgräber reported weather and temperature data.
-With the polar night ending,'Schatzgräber added measures of high-altitude / jet stream winds, that were conducted and reported by radio balloons.
+With the polar night ending, Schatzgräber added measurements of high-altitude / jet stream winds, that were conducted and reported by radio balloons.

-Resupplication was conducted by U 387 and by parachuting from a Focke-Wulf Condor aircraft.
+Resupply was conducted by U 387 and by parachuting from a Focke-Wulf Condor aircraft.

 Mission failing

-On 30 May 1944 weather inspector Gerhard Wallik and Obergefreiter Werner Blankenburg hunted and killed a polar bear.
+On 30 May 1944, weather inspector Gerhard Wallik and Obergefreiter Werner Blankenburg hunted and killed a polar bear.
 Blankenburg, who was also the station's cook, prepared a serving of steak tartare from the animal, which was consumed by all but one member of the station's crew.

 As Blankenburg had also been the one who had consumed the greatest amount of raw polar bear meat, he was the first to report pain in his legs and a high fever after a few days.
-Within a month, nine more members of the weather troupe fell ill, with the vegetarian paramedic Gerhard Hoffmann as the only exception.
+Within a month, nine more members of the weather troop fell ill, with the vegetarian paramedic Gerhard Hoffmann as the only exception.
 The Kriegsmarine's medical corps remotely attested trichinosis, and the evacuation of the operation was ordered immediately.